rjmasikome/wp-https-template/README.md

 ## Requirement
-1. Eleveated User / Root
+1. Elevated User / Root
 2. `docker` is installed and the current user is inside docker group
 3. `docker-compose` on the latest version is installed